 The underlying fund's compliance with the SEC's rule applicable to the underlying fund's use of derivatives may limit the ability of the underlying fund to use derivatives as part of its investment strategy.
 The rule deems an underlying fund that uses derivatives only in a limited manner as a limited derivatives user and requires that such underlying fund adopt and implement written policies and procedures reasonably designed to manage the underlying fund's derivatives risk.
 The rule also deems an underlying fund that uses derivatives in more than a limited manner as a full derivatives user and requires that such an underlying fund's derivatives risk management program, appoint a derivatives risk manager and comply with an outer limit on leverage based on value at risk, or "VaR".
-VaR is an estimate of an instrument's or portfolio's potential losses over a given time horizon (i.e., 20 trading days) and at a specified confidence level (i.e., 99%).
+VaR is an estimate of an instrument's or portfolio's potential losse over a given time horizon (i.e., 20 trading days) and at a specified confidence level (i.e., 99%).
 VaR will not provide, and is not intended to provide, an estimate of an instrument's or portfolio's maximum potential loss amount.
 For example, a VaR of 5% with a specified confidence level of 99% would mean that a VaR model estimates that 99% of the time an underlying fund would not be expected to lose more than 5% of its total assets over the given time period.
 However, 1% of the time, the underlying fund would be expected to lose more than 5% of its total assets, and in such a scenario the VaR model does not provide an estimate of the extent of this potential loss.
 The derivatives rule may not be effective in limiting the underlying fund does not have an appropriate designated reference portfolio in light of the underlying fund's investments.
-An underlying fund se and may not accurately measure the degree of risk reflected in the underlying fund's derivatives or other investments.
-An underlying fund does not have an appropriate designated reference portfolio in light of the underlying fund's investment objectives and strategy, an underlying fund must satisfy the rule
+An underlying fund so at a specified confidence level investment the degree of risk reflected in the underlying fund's investments.
+An underlying fund so at a scenario the VaR rely on historical data and may not accurately measure the degree of risk reflected in the underlying fund's investments.
+An underlying fund does not have